Arefeh902/ExamScheduling/README.md

   2. No teacher should have more than one exam in a day

+  3. No exam could be held on an unavailable day

 - Soft Constraints:

   1. Two consecutive exams has a penalty of 1000